-Non-executive Director

-Non-governmental Organisation (NGO)
+Non-executive Director A Board Director who does not currently hold other employment with the company.
+Unlike an Independent Director, a nonexecutive can have significant financial interests or close personal ties to the company.
+NGO Non-governmental organisation.
 In this report, NGO is used to refer to grass-roots and campaigning organisations focusing on environmental or social issues.